 When transporting part of or a portion of a carcass that does not have a tag (e.g. the animal was divided or quartered at your hunt camp prior to final transport), you must be prepared to provide information about the tag holder (e.g. name, Outdoors Card number, licence number, validation number) the animal (antlered or antlerless (deer), sex and age) and details of the hunt (e.g. date and location of kill) if requested by a conservation officer.
-See the General Regulations section (p.37) for additional requirements if you are shipping or transporting wildlife in containers.
+Go to the General Regulations section (p.37) for additional requirements if you are shipping or transporting wildlife in containers.

-Identifying Features: For deer, moose and elk you must keep relevant sex and age identifying features with the animal until it has been transported to the site of processing and is being prepared for long-term storage.
-This means you need to keep these parts with the animal until it is dropped off at the butcher or until you have prepared the animal for long-term storage yourself.
+Identifying Features: For deer, moose and elk you must keep relevant identifying features with or attached to the animal according to the instructions provided with the tag, until it has been transported to the site of processing and is being prepared for long-term storage.
+This means you need to keep these parts with or attached to the animal until it is dropped off at the butcher or until you have prepared the animal for long-term storage yourself.

-The instructions provided with your tag will specify what identifying features must remain with the animal.
-The relevant sex and age identifying features must remain with the animal regardless of whether you have attached the tag, or you are accompanying the animal without the tag attached.
+The instructions provided with your tag will specify what identifying features must remain with or attached to the animal.
+The relevant identifying features must remain with the animal regardless of whether you have attached the tag, or you are accompanying the animal without the tag attached.